lyteword/chspurgeon-tod/volume-7/psalm-135.md

 c) With respect to others: it best recommends our religion to all who hear it.
 All others are religions of fear, ours of joy and praise.

-2\.The Persons: servants in attendance at his house, who stand there by appointment, ready to hear, ready to obey.
+2\.
+The Persons: servants in attendance at his house, who stand there by appointment, ready to hear, ready to obey.

-3\.The Motives.
+3\.
+The Motives.

 a) In general.
 It is due to God, because he is good; and it is pleasant to us: Ps 135:3.